wp-plugins/wp-photo-album-plus/trunk/readme.txt

 == Frequently Asked Questions ==

+= Which other plugins do you recommand to use with WPPA+, and which not? =

+* Recommanded plugins: qTranslate, Lightbox 3, WP Super Cache, AddThis.
+* Plugins that break up WPPA+: My Live Signature.

 = After update, many things seem to go wrong =

 * After an update, always clear your browser cache (CTRL+F5) and clear your temp internetfiles, this will ensure the new versions of js files will be loaded.